CompuTec/computec-docs/appengine_versioned_docs/version-2.0/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client.md

 # Working with SAP Business One Web Client

 SAP Business One Web Client provides a modern, browser-based interface that enhances the user experience and streamlines business operations.
-This guide outlines the configuration steps necessary to integrate AppEngine plugins within the Web Client, ensuring seamless functionality and performance.
+This guide outlines the configuration steps necessary to integrate CompuTec AppEngine plugins within the Web Client, ensuring seamless functionality and performance.

 ---